Skip to main content

 The Neptune API currently consists of two Python packages:

-The NEPTUNE_ALLOW_SELF_SIGNED_CERTIFICATE of neptune-scale corresponds to the NEPTUNE_VERIFY_SSL environment variable of neptune-fetcher.
+The NEPTUNE_ALLOW_SELF_SIGNED_CERTIFICATE variable of neptune-scale corresponds to the NEPTUNE_VERIFY_SSL variable of neptune-fetcher.
 We plan to unify these, but for now, you must set each of them separately.

 NEPTUNE_API_TOKEN